 The monthly payment plan enables students to pay all or part of their semester charges in four monthly installments without interest.
 Payments are automatically processed on the 5th or 20th of the month as selected at the time of enrollment.
 A \$35 per semester enrollment fee is required.
-Re-enrollment by the financial clearance deadline is required each semester.
-A financial clearance fee will apply if the first monthly payment transaction is not successful for any reason.
+Re-enrollment by the Payment Due Date is required each semester.
+A Late Payment Fee will apply if the first monthly payment transaction is not successful for any reason.
 Please see the InsideCBU Student Accounts tab for more information.